anovos/anovos-docs/docs/using-anovos/config_file.md

 - `bin_size`: 10 - 20 (recommended for PSI), >100 (other method types)

 - `drift_detector`: It takes Boolean type input -- `True` or `False`.
 It indicates whether the drift component is already analyzed or not.
 By default it is kept as False.

+- `outlier_charts`: It takes Boolean type input -- `True` or `False`.
+Outlier chart provides the flexibility to the user whether the user wants outlier charts or not.
+If True, outlier_chart will be generated.

 - `source_path`: The source data path which is needed for drift analysis.
 If it's not computed / out of scope, the default value of "NA" is considered.